Timothy-Arnold/Airbnb-Property-Modelling/README.md

 # Airbnb-Property-Modelling

+In this project I built frameworks to systematically train, tune, and evaluate models on several tasks tackled by the Airbnb team.
 I decided to use an Ubuntu VM for this project in order to practice coding on Linux.

 ## Milestone 1